Cornstarch Painted Bags for Kids and Adults

 You can crochet a chain using decorative bulky yarn or soft chunky yarn, or just use decorative ribbon for the handles.
 Your choice.
 Add some buttons, pins, or silk flowers just for fun.

-Ready for gifts.
+Ready for Gifts

 Now your bag is ready for a gift and a party.
 Everyone will be impressed with your creativity.
+Make a matching gift card using leftover pieces of the cornstarch print paper.

 "Teachers open the door, but you must enter by yourself."
 Chinese Proverb